 Another concern with using your own health insurance relates to the lien or subrogation rights that your insurer will have for any medical expenses they pay.

 Almost every private health insurance policy states that if a third-party claim is filed (or in this case your claim against your employer under the Jones Act), your health insurance company is legally allowed to recover from you all costs it has paid for medical treatment, up to the amount that you may recover through your suit.
 In other words, if your insurer pays $50,000 in medical costs, your insurer is then entitled to receive the full $50,000 payment out of any money that you may recover under your case.
 If your private health insurance company pays for medical expenses, in almost all circumstances, you will be obligated to repay your medical expenses.

 If your employer had properly paid for your medical expenses since the beginning of your injury as required by law, you would not need to pay any of your settlement money back to your health insurer.

-Finally, a practical concern with using your own health insurance relates to delaying your claim.
-Very often employers will instruct injured workers to put their medical expenses on their own insurance.
+A practical concern that workers have in regards to using their own health insurance to cover a work-related injury is that it may delay their claim.
+Very often, employers will instruct injured workers to put their medical expenses on their own insurance.
 They do this in an effort to avoid recognizing the worker’s Jones Act claim.
-This can go on for months and months, and when the worker does eventually obtain counsel or try to resolve his claim, very often it appears that the employee was trying to hide that the injury occurred at work.
+This can go on for months, and when the worker does eventually obtain counsel or try to resolve his claim, very often it appears that the employee was trying to hide that the injury occurred at work.